Xrayez/godot-editor-icons-previewer/README.md

 # Godot Editor Icons Previewer

 Godot plugin which adds ability to preview all available icons in Godot Editor.
-Can be used to facilitate the process of developing Godot editor plugins without the need to import any custom icons.
+Can be used to facilitate the process of developing neat user interfaces for Godot editor plugins without the need to import any custom icons.

 ## Compatibility